matrix-org/matrix.org/content/governing-board/elections/2024/index.md

 ## Nominees

-Stay tuned!
-We'll post the nominees after the nomination period closes.
-We'll announce the update on our social channels as well as in the [Office of the Matrix.org Foundation](https://matrix.to/#/#foundation-office:matrix.org) room and the [Matrix News](https://matrix.to/#/#matrix-news:matrix.org) room.
+We are honored to present the nominees for the first ever Governing Board elections, and are grateful to everyone who has raised their hands.
+We are positively overwhelmed by the enthusiasm and vision expressed by our nominees.

+There may be a few updates to the list of nominees, pending a few outstanding questions.